fbreve/covid-cnn/README.md

 If you use this code, please cite the submitted manuscript: https://arxiv.org/abs/2111.09972

-Please place the Covid-Net V8B dataset inside \data\Covid-Net
+Please place the COVID-Net V8B dataset inside \data\COVID-Net

 The weight files are too large for GitHub.
 Please download them from this link https://drive.google.com/drive/folders/1gdlmk9nDUvgDuQ_kwCaPTOKhJJf0ugdb?usp=sharing